wp-plugins/wpmbytplayer/wp.mb.YTPlayer/readme.txt

 To remove the video just leave the url blank.

+You can also set it by placing a shortcode in the home page via the YTPlayer shortcode window.
+You can open it by clicking on the YTPlayer button in the top toolbar of the page editor.

 == To set a video as background of a post or a page: == Use the editor button or write the below shortcode into the content of your post or page: